hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   The name of the Docker image (including any tag) for the containers running Consul client agents.

+  - <a name="v-client-extraconfig" href="#v-client-extraconfig">`extraConfig`</a> (`string: "{}"`) -
+  A raw string of extra JSON or HCL configuration for Consul clients.
+This will be saved as-is into a ConfigMap that is read by the Consul agents.
+  This can be used to add additional configuration that isn't directly exposed by the chart.

   - <a name="v-client-join" href="#v-client-join">`join`</a> (`array<string>: null`) -
   A list of values to specify to `-retry-join`.
 If this is `null` (default), then the clients will attempt to automatically join the server cluster